KaushalMikaelson/habit-tracker/README.md

 ### 4. Start MongoDB

-Ensure MongoDB is running on your system:
+Ensure your MongoDB instance is running:

 ```bash
 # On Windows